 Do you offer any other courses?

 Sooner or later, Ken will resume giving public and in-house day-long Drafting Clearer Contracts in-person seminars.
 They’re a gentle introduction, and they’re fun.
 For now, Ken does only an online version, for organizations that request it.
-In the fall of 2020 he expects to launch an on-demand online course, Drafting Clearer Contracts: Webcourse.
+In 2021 he expects to launch an on-demand online course, Drafting Clearer Contracts: Webcourse.
 It will consist of videos, recommended reading, and quizzes.
 It will probably cover the material in greater detail than Masterclass, but it will be less intensive, with no live interaction.